 "a few times a week"

-Do not say, "a few times since my mother-in-law moved in".
+Do not say, "every time my mother-in-law moved visits".

 Example # 8: Describing the behavior: